edespino/cloudberry-site/versioned_docs/version-2.x/operate-with-data/pax-table-format.md

 - For index support, the PAX storage format currently only supports B-tree (`btree`) indexes.
 Bugs might occur when using GiST, SP-GiST (`gist/spgist`) or Brin indexes.
 Supports for other index types are still experimental and might be unavailable.
 - Currently, if a field is too long, it will be stored in a TOAST file.
 This TOAST is different from PostgreSQL's TOAST tables, and they only share the same name.
 - Unlike traditional heap tables, PAX format does not support `TOAST` fields.
 Currently, all column data is stored in the same data file.
 - The PAX format does not support data backup and restore using `pg_dump` or `pg_restore`.
 PAX tables are ignored during these operations.
-- PAX format does not support Write-Ahead Logging (WAL), so there is no data backup between the primary and mirror servers.
+You can use `pg_basebackup` to backup and restore PAX tables.

 ## PAX-related SQL options